kraken-io/kraken-php/README.md

 - `portrait` - Exact width will be set, height will be adjusted according to aspect ratio.
 - `landscape` - Exact height will be set, width will be adjusted according to aspect ratio.
 - `auto` - The best strategy (portrait or landscape) will be selected for a given image according to aspect ratio.
+- `fit` - This option will crop and resize your images to fit the desired width and height.
+- `square` - This strategy will first crop the image by its shorter dimension to make it a square, then resize it to the specified size.
 - `crop` - This option will crop your image to the exact size you specify with no distortion.
+- `fill` - This strategy allows you to resize the image to fit the specified bounds while preserving the aspect ratio (just like auto strategy).
+The optional background property allows you to specify a color which will be used to fill the unused portions of the previously specified bounds.
+The background property can be formatted in HEX notation `#f60` or `#ff6600`, RGB `rgb(255, 0, 0)` or RGBA `rgba(91, 126, 156, 0.7)`.
+The default background color is white.

+**More information about image resizing and cropping can be found in the [Kraken API Reference](https://kraken.io/docs/image-resizing)**

 ## WebP Compression